icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

             can fill the FPGA with copies of one of the accelerators from question 1d or 2d.
 Which
             accelerator would you choose for the highest throughput?

+       ```{hint}
+          We are just asking for a Resource Bound analysis here.
+         How many copies of the each of design fit in the resources  available on user shell available on the F1?
+         What throughput does each design achieve?
+        ```

 3. **HLS Kernel Optimization: Pipelining**
     1. Remove the unroll pragma, and pipeline the `Main_loop_j` loop with the minimal initiation